Home

 Achievable clear margins

-Tumor histology (invasive lobular, multifocal) influences how predictable the margins will be.
+Tumour histology (invasive lobular, multifocal) influences how predictable the margins will be.

 — When lumpectomy is not indicated